chaoguo14/chaoguo14.github.io/_posts/2020-06-12-A-popular-way-of-choosing-base-level-in-regression-revisited.md

 ---
 layout: post
-title: A popular way of choosing base level in regression: Revisited
+title: A popular way of choosing base level in regression revisited
 ---

 ## Set the base level to be one with populous data?